bcl1713/chore-gamification/docs/auth/AUTH_USER_STORIES.md

 **Acceptance Criteria:**

 - Session persists across page reloads
-- Session expires after 30 minutes of inactivity
 - Can log out from any page
 - All sessions terminated when password changed
+- "Remember me" enabled by default
+- Session persists until explicit logout